Compare duration test data for nightly builds

 The nightly builds have timing information attached to each application.
 Create a way to compare past successful durations.
 Flag ones that increase over time and ones that increase suddenly.

-#1 Updated by Ian Humphrey 9 months ago
+#1 Updated by Ian Humphrey about 2 years ago

 - Story points set to 2